dear-clouds/better-mdl/README.md

 - Back to Top button
 - Hide comments with defined terms
+- Option to hide the default MDL stats on profile

 #### Profile

 - Titles by Country
+- Option to hide share icons on drama & people

 #### Title pages